OverengineeredOne/Docs/developer-guide/src/yew.md

 ```

 Here we are adding `-p 8080:8080` to the earlier command to launch the development environment.
-This is saying that we want port 8080 to be opened inside the Docker container and we also want to
+We are telling Docker that we want port 8080 to be opened inside container and we also want to
 map that to port 8080 on the host computer.

 Once your environment is relaunched with port 8080 mapped let's go ahead and create our project.